 SGPLOT produces many types of graphs.
-In fact, this one procedure produces 16 different types of graphs.
+In fact, this one procedure produces 18 different types of graphs and more types continue to be added with new releases of SAS.
 SGPLOT creates one or more graphs and overlays them on a single set of axes.
 There are four axes in a set: left, right, top, and bottom.